encoredev/encore/docs/platform/deploy/environments.md

 ### Configuring infrastructure approval

-For environments you may want to enforce infrastructure approval before deploying.
+For some environments you may want to enforce infrastructure approval before deploying.
 You can configure this in the **Settings** > **Infrastructure Approval** section for your environment.

 When infrastructure approval is enabled, an application **Admin** will need to manually approve the infrastructure changes before the deployment can proceed.